biswarupdas445/biswarup-npm/README.md

 A lightweight and handy Node.js utility library for common tasks such as string formatting, date manipulation, object checking, sleep function, and more.

+---

+## ✨ Features

+- 🔧 Type and value checks (e.g., `isEmpty`, `isObject`)
+- 📆 Date formatting and parsing
+- 🧹 String manipulation
+- 🔁 Array and object utilities
+- 🪶 Lightweight with no external dependencies

+---

 Install
 -------
 ```shell